LituRout/SiameseFC-DSR/README.md

 - - - -
 WACV published Paper : <https://www.computer.org/csdl/proceedings/wacv/2018/4886/00/488601b047.pdf>

 The code in this repository is based on the work originally done by Luca Bertinetto et al. in "Fully-Convolutional Siamese Networks for Object Tracking".
 We thank Luca Bertinetto and his co-authors for making their code publicly available to all researchers, which helped us a lot in contributing to visual object tracking community.
-The code in this repository enables you to reproduce the experimental results of our paper.
-In contrast to their approach, the proposed contributions have been clearly highlighted in our [WACV paper](https://www.computer.org/csdl/proceedings/wacv/2018/4886/00/488601b047.pdf).
+The code in this repository enables you to reproduce the experimental results of the paper.
+In contrast to their approach, the proposed contributions have been clearly highlighted in this [WACV paper](https://www.computer.org/csdl/proceedings/wacv/2018/4886/00/488601b047.pdf).
 For successful execution of our tracker `SiameseFC-DSR`, please follow the instructions given below.
 - - - -
 SiameseFC-DSR
 - - - -